fhiso/legacy-format/data-model.md

 {.note} A structure's tag is not always sufficient to fully define its type; the same tag may have different meanings in different [contexts](#Context).

 Identifier
-:   A string uniquely identifying this structure within this ELF dataset,
+:   A string uniquely identifying this structure within this ELF dataset.
-    which is a string of non-control ASCII characters matching the regular expression `[0-9A-Z_a-z][^@]*`.
+    If present, the identifier MUST contain only non-control ASCII characters and match the regular expression `[0-9A-Z_a-z][^@]*`.

     Every `[SUBN]` and `[Record]` has an identifier.
-    `[Substructure]`s MAY (but are NOT RECOMMENDED to) have an identifier.
+    `[InnerStructure]`s MAY (but are NOT RECOMMENDED to) have an identifier.
-    Each `[TopLevel]` within a dataset that has an identifier MUST have a unique one within the dataset.
+    Each `[TopLevel]` within a dataset that has an identifier MUST have a unique identifier within the dataset.

 Payload
 :   If present, a payload is either a pointer or a string.
-    Each structure type defines if it has a payload and if so which kind or kinds it may have.
+    Each structure subtype defines if it has a payload and if so which kind(s) it may have.

     Each pointer payload MUST point to a `[TopLevel]` within the dataset.

+{.ednote} GEDCOM had provisions for pointers to `[InnerStructure]`s as well as `[TopLevel]`s, but we are unaware of any system that produced GEDCOM files making use of that provision.

 Substructures
 :   Structures may contain zero or more `[InnerStructure]`s, which are called the structure's **substructures**.
-    There are no limitations to the types of `[InnerStructure]`s that may be contained, but each structure type may recommend particular substructures and/or have a set of required substructures.
+    There are no limitations to the types of `[InnerStructure]`s that may be contained within a structure, but each structure type may recommend particular substructures and/or have a set of required substructures.

+## Spaces in Formatted Payloads

+Some structure subtypes offer constraints on payload format, as for example requiring a base-ten integer, a comma-separated list of strings, or a specifically formatted date string.

+Unless otherwise specified within the description of a particular format, excess spaces before and/or after a token within a formatted payload MAY be included and have no semantic meaning.

+{.example ...} The following payloads of a `[GIVN]` tag are semantically equivalent:
+-   `"Jack,Clive"`
+-   `"Jack, Clive"`
+-   `" Jack , Clive "`
+{/}

+{.ednote} This space topic appears nowhere in the GEDCOM specification, but existing implementations appear to be inconsistent in the use of spaces in formated payloads so adding it seemed appropriate.

 ## Notation